 This is an IELTS Writing Task 1 post on writing a good, strong answer for a line graph.
-This post will also help you to write answer to a column graph too.
-The details of a line graph, that is, introduction, overall trend or summary and detailed trend have been discussed here.
+This post will also help you to write an answer to a column graph too.
+The details of a line graph, that is, introduction, overall trend or summary, and detailed trend have been discussed here.
 You will also find a good model answer for the discussed picture.

-let’s have a look at how to write a good and solid answer to a Task 1 question.
+Let’s have a look at how to write a good and solid answer to a Task 1 question.

 Let’s look at a question first.